georgia-tech-db/evadb/docs/source/overview/concepts.rst

 EvaDB supports an AI-oriented query language for analyzing both structured and unstructured data.
 Here are some illustrative apps:

-The `Getting Started <source/overview/installation.html>`__ page shows how you can use EvaDB for different AI tasks and how you can easily extend EvaDB to support your custom deep learning model through user-defined functions.
+The :ref:`Getting Started` page shows how you can use EvaDB for different AI tasks and how you can easily extend EvaDB to support your custom deep learning model through user-defined functions.

-The `User Guides <source/tutorials/index.html>`__ section contains Jupyter Notebooks that demonstrate how to use various features of EvaDB.
+The :ref:`User Guides<image classification>` section contains Jupyter Notebooks that demonstrate how to use various features of EvaDB.
 Each notebook includes a link to Google Colab, where you can run the code yourself.